icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [TCRP](http://www.trb.org/TCRP/TCRP.aspx) - Sponsored by the Federal Transit Administration, the Transit Cooperative Research Program (TCRP) serves as one of the principal means by which the public transportation industry can develop innovative near-term solutions to meet demands placed on it.
 The TCRP has an established reputation for providing useful reports and other tools to help public transportation practitioners solve problems and inform decision makers.
 - [TFResource](https://tfresource.org/) - A collection of best practices for travel demand forecasting and travel survey methods.
 - [Planning Advisory Service (PAS)](https://www.planning.org/pas/) - The Planning Advisory Service (PAS) is the American Planning Association's (APA) flagship research brand which is responsible for the following publications: [PAS Reports](https://www.planning.org/pas/reports) (quarterly), [_PAS Memo_](https://www.planning.org/pas/memo) (bimonthly), and [_PAS QuickNotes_](https://www.planning.org/pas/quicknotes) (bimonthly).
 Current publications and archives of previous issues are available for free download for APA members.
-- [Policy Guides](https://www.planning.org/policy/guides/) - Policy Guides represent APA's official position on critical planning issues and arm planners with the tools to advocate for policies that create great communities for all.
+- [Policy Guides](https://www.planning.org/policy/guides/) - Represent APA's official position on critical planning issues and arm planners with the tools to advocate for policies that create great communities for all.
 - [Repository and Open Science Access Portal (ROSA P)](https://rosap.ntl.bts.gov/welcome) - Provides access to a range of full-text current and historical documents from the National Transportation Library.
 Resources are available from all modes of transportation as well as related disciplines such as climate change research.
 - [Automated Decision-Making and the Law Clearinghouse Project](https://law.unc.edu/academics/centers-and-programs/ai-dr-program/clearinghouse/) - The aim of this clearinghouse project thus is to highlight seminal and impactful articles focused on issues of AI Decision-Making and the law.

 ### General Planning Information and News
 Websites and news resources for urban planning, the built environment, or communities.
 - [Planopedia](https://www.planetizen.com/planopedia) - Organized by the Planning News aggregator [Planetizen](https://www.planetizen.com/) this mini-planning encyclopedia explores various urban planning concepts and terms.
-- [ULI](https://uli.org/) - ULI is the oldest and largest network of cross-disciplinary real estate and land use experts in the world.
+- [ULI](https://uli.org/) - The oldest and largest network of cross-disciplinary real estate and land use experts in the world.
 - [Streetsblog](https://www.streetsblog.org/) - Blog for news related to walking, biking, and transit.

 ### Podcasts
 Podcasts touching on the built environment or communities.
 - [Talking Headways](https://streetsblog.libsyn.com/) - The Talking Headways podcast is a weekly podcast about transportation and urban design.
-- [99% Invisible](https://99percentinvisible.org/) - 99% Invisible is a sound-rich, narrative podcast about all the thought that goes into the things we don't think about — the unnoticed architecture and design that shape our world.
+- [99% Invisible](https://99percentinvisible.org/) - A sound-rich, narrative podcast about all the thought that goes into the things we don't think about — the unnoticed architecture and design that shape our world.
 - [APA Podcast](https://www.planning.org/podcast/) - American Planning Association's podcast with interviews and discussions on planning topics going back to 2010.
 - [Strong Towns Podcast](https://www.strongtowns.org/podcast) - The podcast explores how we can financially strengthen our cities, towns, and neighborhoods and, in the process, make them better places to live.
 - [The Urban Planner's Podcast](https://podcasts.apple.com/us/podcast/the-urban-planners-podcast/id1502943446) - This podcast is for urban planners, urban planning students and those interested in the topic of urban planning.